worldbank/ietoolkit/src/mdhlp/iematch.md

 # Title

-__iematch__ - Matching base observations towards target observations using on a single continous variable.
+__iematch__ - Matching base observations towards target observations using on a single continuous variable.

 # Syntax